pipitone/cv/README.md

   *Mozilla, Toronto*

-    Developed course materials for the Python lessons of the Software Carpentry project (http://software-carpentry.org), as well as developed website and server infrastructure.
+    Developed course materials for the Python lessons of the Software Carpentry project (http://software-carpentry.org), as well as website and server infrastructure.

 - **Software Developer**, 2005-2007
   *The Jonah Group, Toronto*